emeth-/invasion-of-meridell/weapon_stats.md

 # Summary
 - Berserker Battleaxe: Java clone incorrectly has +3 for all, +5 for Skeith.
 True value is +5 for all.
+- Plate Armor: Java clone has correct +5 to all, but incorrect +7 for Moehog.
+All other guides agree it's solely +5 for all, except for one guide which says +7 to all (but we're betting that's a typo).
+- Leather Armor: Cannot be confirmed, no guides include it - but our sole screenshot of Mission 8 includes it as a spawn.
+Assume it's just not included because most people stopped after beating Mission 7, which gave them the avatar reward.
 - Double Sword: Cannot be confirmed.
 Maybe de-activated in game?
+According to java clone, only spawns in mission 7, but no guides appear to mention it.
+Dubious...
 - Double Axe: Cannot be confirmed.
 Maybe de-activated in game?
-- Leather Armor: Cannot be confirmed.
-Maybe de-activated in game?
-- Plate Armor: Java clone has correct +5 to all, but incorrect +7 for Moehog.
-All other guides agree it's solely +5 for all, except for one guide which says +7 to all (but we're betting that's a typo).
+According to java clone, only spawns in missions 9 and 10, which no guides cover and no screenshots exist for... so it's possible.